Introduction

 Observation is not a technique to be applied for a few minutes.

-It is not something separate from daily life.
+It should not be something separate from daily life.

-It is simply a different way of being present.
+It is simply a different way of being alive.

 While talking.